1. Why should I recycle?

 All glass, plastic and metal containers, can be placed (commingled) in your recycling bin.

-Styrofoam that has the recycling symbol with the number 6 in it, is now being collected Monday thru Friday from 7:30 am to 2:30 pm at the DPW Garage, 75 Newcrossing Rd it must be rinsed and cleaned.
+Styrofoam that has the recycling symbol with the number 6 in it, is now being collected Monday through Friday from 7:30am to 2:30pm at the DPW Garage, 75 Newcrossing Rd it must be rinsed and cleaned.

 The grease and food particles from these containers prevent them from being recycled.
 Place them in your trash.
 However, if pizza boxes are clean and free of food particles, they can be recycled.